-It took a month for the expedition, following the Gila River west, to arrive at the Colorado River and a reunion with Chief Palma and his band of Yumans on November 28.
-After crossing the frigid Colorado, the expedition broke separated into 3 groups so that everyone could drink from the slow-filling desert water holes.
+It took a month for the expedition, following the Gila River west, to arrive at the Colorado River and affect a reunion with Chief Palma and his band of Yumans on November 28th.
+After crossing the frigid Colorado, the expedition separated into three groups so that everyone could drink from the slow-filling desert water holes.

 Unlike the first expedition, they headed due west past Pilot Knob, arriving again at Yuha Wells on December 11.
 From there, this expedition followed the same route to San Gabriel Mission as the first expedition.

 After a freak desert snowstorm killed a number of their livestock, they headed up Coyote Canyon, going through San Carlos Pass on December 26.
-They arrived in San Gabriel on January 4, 74 days after leaving Tubac and 8 months after leaving Culiacan, the principle point of assemblage.
-He had succeeded in leading an enormous expedition safely to its destination through 1,800 miles of desert wilderness.
+They arrived in San Gabriel on January 4th, 74 days after leaving Tubac and 8 months after leaving Culiacan, the principle point of assemblage.
+De Anza had succeeded in leading an enormous expedition safely to its destination through 1,800 miles of desert wilderness.

-On February 17, Anza and his expedition resumed their march north, traveling the familiar El Camino Real to Monterey, where they safely arrived on March 10.
-While the colonists remained there, Anza with Font and a squad of soldiers, spent the following month exploring the San Francisco Bay area.
+On February 17th, Anza and his expedition resumed their march north, traveling the familiar El Camino Real to Monterey, where they safely arrived on March 10th.
+While the colonists remained there, Anza with Font and a squad of soldiers spent the following month exploring the San Francisco Bay area.
 Before leaving, Anza designated the future site of both the San Francisco Presidio and Mission Dolores.